autistic-symposium/mev-toolkit/geth_and_k8s/README.md

-# [experiment] deplpy a private ethereum blockchain on kubernetes
+# [experiment] deploy a private ethereum blockchain on kubernetes

 <br>